EHB-MCT/portfolio-second-chance-CasdeBruijnEHB/README.md

    npm install
 ```

-- Start the frontend solely
+- (optional) If you want to only run the frontend, you can run

 ```sh
    npm run dev
 ```

-3. Backend: In a new terminal window/tab, navigate to the /backend directory:
+2. **Backend**: Navigate to the /backend directory:

 ```sh
    cd /backend
 ```

-- Rename .env.example to .env.local and configure the environment variables, especially Spotify API credentials.
+- Rename .env.example to .env.local and configure the environment variables
 - Install backend dependencies:

 ```sh
    npm install
 ```

-- Start the node server
+- (Optional) Run the backend alone

 ```sh
    node app.js
 ```

-4. Lerna - run the front- and backend together with Lerna
+3. (Optional) You can already run both front- and backend together with **Lerna**
    - Go back to the root folder
    ```sh
    cd ..